 Read: The 4-Hour Workweek, by Tim Ferriss

 Business school does not teach you how to balance your business and personal life, that’s up to you.
-But if there was a class that focused on the life part of work life balance, it would probably cover a lot of what is in Tim Ferriss’s book.
+But if there was a class that focused on the life part of work life balance, it would probably cover a lot of the powerful lessons in Tim Ferriss’s book.
 Like eliminating 50% of your workload, low information diets, and taking mini retirements.

 Think we missed one?
 Tweet us @GA!

-Now that you have the books, find out more about our great talks, classes, and events at GA.
+Now that you have the books, find out more about our great talks, workshops, and events at GA.